 The chamber has a stalled plan with seven recesses, three at each side and one at the end, similar to Cairn I nearby.
 The stalls or compartments are formed from upright slabs.
 There are 18 decorated stones within the chamber, and the tall pillar of limestone, which Martin Brennan has dubbed the Whispering Stone.

 The Whispering Stone stands outside the right-back recess which is much larger than the other recesses.
 The recess contains a massive stone basin, 2 x 1.5 meters with a shallow rim around the edge.
-Behind this basin is one of the finest panels of engraving at Loughcrew, which gets illuminated by the light of the rising sun twice yearly.
+Behind this basin is positioned one of the finest panels of engraved neolithic art at Loughcrew, which is illuminated by the light of the rising sun twice yearly.